JustEmty/BulklyWeb---MVC/README.md

 # Setup Project when cloning to local machine

-Accessing into appsettings.json and edit DefaultConnection to connect your local database
+Accessing into appsettings.json and edit DefaultConnection to connect your local database.
+Then using Update-Database command in Package Manager Console to update database in your local machine.

 # CRUD With Category
 ![image](https://github.com/JustEmty/BulklyWeb---MVC/assets/94843952/28087b04-b2a9-491a-9437-fe8c93836fab)